gmberton/image-matching-models/README.md

 **You can choose any of the following methods: loftr, sift-lg, superpoint-lg, disk-lg, aliked-lg, doghardnet-lg, roma, dedode, steerers, sift-nn, orb-nn, patch2pix, patch2pix_superglue, superglue, r2d2, d2net, duster, doghardnet-nn**

-The script will generate an image with the matching keypoints for each pair, under `./output_sift-lg` .
+The script will generate an image with the matching keypoints for each pair, under `./output_sift-lg`.

+All the matchers can run on GPU, and most of them can run both on GPU or CPU.
+A few can't run on CPU.

 ### Adding a new method